Industrial Partnership PhDs

 The College set up this programme to assist academics to create rewarding and ongoing collaborations with innovative industries.
 The programme provides part funding for PhD studentships working alongside industry.

 We invite proposals for IPPs from academic staff for studentships throughout the year.
-Studentships will be part funded by Industry, Institute or School and by the College Graduate School.
+Studentships will be part funded by Industry, and by the College Graduate School.

 For academics this programme will allow them to: